langeles014/chatbot-app/README.md

 `Guiding a customer through a simple technical troubleshooting process`

-It uses a clear decision-tree conversation rather than a complicated AI system, which keeps the prototype focused, understandable, and easy to present.
+It uses a simple yet clear decision-tree conversation for presentation purposes.

 ## Screenshots